Distributionally Robust Treatment Effect

-More specifically, we minimize the worst-case mean square error (MSE) for the prediction of treatment effect within a class of distributions inside the Wasserstein ball centered on the source distribution.
+Formally, we consider a distributionally robust optimization (DRO) problem that minimizes the worst-case mean squared error (MSE) of treatment effect prediction over all distributions within a Wasserstein ball centered on the source distribution.
 Our objective function is conservative here, as we have limited information on the target distribution.
 The distribution within the ambiguity set that leads to the largest MSE is considered the least favorable distribution.
-This approach is motivated by the distributionally robust optimization (DRO) literature.
-Within this literature, there are many ways to measure the distance between distributions in the ambiguity set, including the Wasserstein distance and $\phi$-divergence with the well-known Kullback-Leibler divergence serving as a leading example.
-Unlike $\phi$-divergence, Wasserstein distance does not impose the same support for the source and target distributions.
-As a proper metric, Wasserstein distance has easy-to-interpret properties, such as symmetry and triangle inequality.
-By contrast, $\phi$-divergences do not satisfy these properties.
+Within the DRO literature, there are many ways to measure the distance between distributions in the ambiguity set.
+Our use of the Wasserstein distance is motivated by its flexibility: unlike $\phi$-divergences with the Kullback–Leibler divergence serving as a leading example, it does not require the source and target distributions to share common support and admits a natural metric interpretation.
 See Section S.3.1 in \cite{gu2024wasserstein} for further comparisons between Wasserstein distance and $\phi$-divergences.
 To maintain tractability while defining the Wasserstein neighborhood, we focus on continuous outcome variables in this paper.

 Our choice of the quadratic loss function involves the joint distribution of two potential outcomes.
-Nevertheless, due to the fundamental missing data problem inherent in the potential outcomes framework, the joint distribution of the potential outcomes remains unidentified, and it only lies within the set of all possible copulas of the marginal distributions of the two potential outcomes.
+Nevertheless, due to the fundamental missing data problem in the potential outcomes framework, the joint distribution of the potential outcomes remains unidentified but lies within the Fr\'echet class of distributions consistent with the observed marginals.
+By Sklar’s theorem, this class can be equivalently represented by the set of all copulas linking the marginal distributions of the two potential outcomes.
 This leads to partial identification.
 As a result, we select the worst and best distributions within the copula set as our optimistic and pessimistic optimization objects.
 We pick the current pair of loss function and ambiguity set to balance the goals of generality, tractability, and non-trivial solutions.